Mahmud-cse/Algorithms_for_Competitive_Programming_in_Python/README.md

 # Algorithms_for_Competitive_Programming_in_Python

-The Algorithms crossed are not in this repo yet.
+The Algorithms crossed in the list below are not in this repo yet.
 Hopefully one day, nothing will be crossed anymore:)

 ### Graphs